Aksherwal/Python_project_assessment/README.md

 Concept 3 : For Loops (with lists),
 Concept 4 : Nested For Loops and Conditionals,
 Concept 5 : Dictionaries
-And after these 10 high level programming problems Here is the link for my video explaination on a higher level problem:-
+And after these 10 high level programming problems.
+Here is the link for my video explaination on a higher level problem:-